rdfostrich/article-jws2018-ostrich/content/storage.md

 {:.todo}
 more information about deletion positions + give example

-In summary, we store ten trees, five for both the additions and deletions.
+In summary, we store six trees, three for both the additions and deletions.
-The trees use triples as keys, with five different triple component orders.
+The trees use triples as keys, with three different triple component orders.
 The addition trees store version and local change information.
 The deletion trees store the same, but additionally also relative snapshot positions.